LeonorPDX/LeonorPDX.github.io/_posts/2020-09-02-the_hikers_app_2_0_javascript.markdown

 ### Closing Thoughts

-As I enter the final module in Flatiron School's Software Engineering program, I'm feeling more confident and optimistic with each passing day.
+As I enter the final module in Flatiron School's Software Engineering program, I'm feeling more and more confident and optimistic.
 It was a difficult decision to transition into a new career, but I have found this work to be incredibly satisfying.
 The innovation and scope for continued learning throughout my career excites me, and I really enjoy seeing something I have imagined and created made real through programming.
 Sure, sometimes it feels like this...

 <iframe src="https://giphy.com/embed/dlMIwDQAxXn1K" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>